websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nested-fields-with-rest-apis.md

-# Using Nested Fields with Objects
+# Using Nested Fields with REST APIs

 With custom Object APIs, you can use the `nestedFields` parameter to return multiple levels of related Objects in a single GET request.
 You can also use the `nestedFieldsDepth` parameter to determine the depth of Object entries included in the query: `0-5`.
 Here you'll use cURL scripts to call Object APIs with nested fields.